streamr-dev/streamr-client-java/README.md

 DataUnion dataUnion = dataUnionClient.deployDataUnion("Cool Data Union", adminAddress, adminFeeFraction, agents);
 ```

-Here's an example how to withdraw for another (ie withdrawer key signs TX, DataUnionClient key pays for it) :
+Withdraw for another (ie withdrawer key signs TX, DataUnionClient key pays for it) :

 ```java
 BigInteger withdrawerPrivateKey = new BigInteger("0x...");
 String to = "0x....";
 EthereumTransactionReceipt receipt = dataUnion.withdrawAllTokensForMember(withdrawerPrivateKey, to)
 ```
+see also `DataUnion.createWithdrawRequest`, which creates the withdrawl request that the above code signs.
+The above method creates and signs the request, but the signature can be created by withdrawer separately.

 Here's an example how to get a member's withdrawable token balance (in "wei", where 1 DATA = 10^18 wei)